stempler/gradle-versioneye-plugin/README.md

 ### Gradle tasks

-The **versioneye** plugin comes with two Gradle tasks that are relevant for you:
+The **versioneye** plugin comes with two main Gradle tasks that are relevant for you:

 * ***versioneye-create*** - Creates a project on [VersionEye](https://www.versioneye.com) and write the project ID to your project's **gradle.properties** (so they can be used with ***versioneye-update***)
 * ***versioneye-update*** - Updates the dependencies for the project on [VersionEye](https://www.versioneye.com) that is identified by the project ID and your API key